Life Advice

 Never Lonely with Me

-Rubbernecking is one of those things we all hate in principle but engage in at some point in our life.
-Most people just can’t seem to help it.
+Rubbernecking is one of those things we dislike in principle but engage in at some point in our life.
+We just can’t seem to help it.
 Have you ever felt simultaneously curious about something macabre and guilty for that same interest?
 I have.
 I’ve also been the unwilling subject of that kind of interest.
 You might have been, too.

 That’s our screw supercharger under the injector.
 The injector is the yellow thingie on top.
+(Thingie is my technical term for some parts on the race car.)
 The supercharger is covered by a Kevlar “blanket” and straps for your safety and ours, so you can’t actually see it, but it’s there.
 Trust me.

 After lots of excited brainstorming, Our Hero at Chrysler came up with the idea for the paint design.
 We hired Greg Ozubko, the best race car designer in the sport.
 Even though we’ve designed new race car schemes since then, that first rendering is in the place of honor on the wall above our fireplace today.